lchsk/postgresql_transactions/README.md

 ## Compilation

-Make sure you have `pqxx` installed (https://github.com/jtv/libpqxx), I've tested it with version 7.07.
+It needs `pqxx` to talk to Postgres, make sure it's installed (https://github.com/jtv/libpqxx), I've tested it with version 7.07.

 You also need a compiler supporting at least C++17, I've tested it with gcc 10.

 Run `make` in the main directory.
 That should give you a binary in `./bin/txn`.